tungstennn/EcomDataPipeline-DataOps/README.md

-# End-to-End DataOps Batch ETL Project
+# End-to-End DataOps Batch ETL Project🚀

 ## 1. Project Overview
 This project builds an **ETL pipeline** that transforms raw sales transaction data from **AWS S3** into an **Amazon Redshift** data warehouse for **business intelligence (BI) and reporting**.
 The pipeline follows a **star schema model** and is orchestrated using **Apache Airflow (local setup)**.